fcunnane/AtomicMemory/README.md

 # ATOMIC MEMORY™ — Reference FPGA Implementation (Cyclone V)

-This directory contains the reference RTL modules, precompiled FPGA images, and optional TCL test scripts for the **Atomic Memory™ (ROOM)** measurement-collapse primitive.
-The hardware demonstrates deterministic single-read disclosure, and irreversible collapse in an atomic propagation.
+This directory contains the reference RTL modules, precompiled FPGA images, and optional TCL test scripts for the Atomic Memory™ (ROOM) measurement–collapse primitive.
+Atomic Memory is a CMOS-compatible hardware measurement–collapse mechanism that enforces single-read semantics: the first qualified read returns the stored byte, and the act of measurement deterministically triggers an irreversible collapse event.
+After collapse, the cell produces only obfuscated or PRNG-derived outputs, ensuring that the original value cannot be recovered.
+The implementation demonstrates deterministic first-read disclosure, basis-conditioned access control, and atomic one-way state transitions across a bank of independent memory cells.

 The provided `.sof` files allow direct hardware validation without any additional bus interface modules.